 The Maha Kumbh at Allahabad, Haridwar, Nasik and Ujjain reinforce the belief that “Knowledge” of the inner self releases us from this material world into “renunciation”.
 The intense bathing rituals at the Maha Kumbh Melas are filled with the need to obtain spiritual gain; a dip in the holy waters delivers an individual from the unrelenting and unchanging cycle of life and death.
 It cleanses and purifies the devotee and puts him on a path to attaining salvation (Moksha).

-The Vrindavan Kumbh is conspicuously different from the other Maha Kumbhs as aspiration for spiritual gain is seen as unholy and unethical.
+The Vrindavan Kumbh in Uttar Pradesh is conspicuously different from the other Maha Kumbhs as aspiration for spiritual gain is seen as unholy and unethical.
 Braj Bhoomi is replete with virtues showered by Lord Krishna and a devotee’s profound desire is to be drenched with the overwhelming love and affection for the Lord which surpasses every other yearning and fills one with bhakti (devotion).

 There is a fable that reinforces the essence of devotion and bhakti of Vrindavan through the allegorical reference to two characters representing knowledge (gyan) and renunciation (vairagya), which were energised by Bhakti Devi to be removed from the constant search for salvation and infused by complete devotion to the Lord.
 Hence, gyan and vairagya have no place in Vrindavan, only Ragatmika Bhakti (unsurpassable devotion) that fills the hearts of the devotees, reigns supreme.
 Hence, the Vrindavan Kumbh does not espouse salvation as a spiritual need.
 Revelling in Shyamaamrita (Shyam is a reference to Krishna and amrita, is of course nectar) by invoking the grace and blessings of Radharani and Madanmohan is the true fulfilment of the Vrindavan Kumbh and the bathing ritual endows them with Ragatmika Bhakti which is seen as the truest form of transcendental aspiration.
 Hence, a large number of Vaishnavas usually take part in the Vrindavan Kumbh; Vrindavan is known as the undisputed centre of Vaishnavism.